 The short explanation is that public-key cryptography uses a key pair for encryption and decryption, rather than just a single key.
 The sender uses their intended recipient’s public key to encrypt data.
 Once it has been encrypted, it can only be decrypted by the recipient’s matching private key.
 Of course, the public key can be shared publicly while the private key must be kept secret.

 Public-key encryption allows parties to share information securely, even if they have never met or had an opportunity to exchange keys beforehand.
 It does this through some unique properties of prime numbers.
-You can find out more in our article on public-key encryption.

 Establishing a master secret